Vivonet/Gravity/README.md

 Everything comes at a cost!
 It would be foolish to claim Gravity didn't have any downsides at all.
 So in the interest of full disclosure, here are a few:

 ###No Immediate Feedback
 Probably the biggest limitation of Gravity right now is that you cannot immediately see a visual representation of your UI while editing your layout.
-This isn't a limitation of the design Gravity per se, but more a limitation of Mac OS and the fact that you cannot instantiate iOS controls inside OS X inside anything other than a simulator.
-(I honestly don't know how Interface Builder does it, or whether it may be possible some day to integrate Gravity with Xcode's design-time tools.)
+This isn't a limitation of the design of Gravity per se, but more a limitation of Mac OS and the fact that you cannot instantiate iOS controls inside OS X inside anything other than a simulator.
+(I honestly don't know how Interface Builder does it, or whether it may be possible some day to integrate Gravity with Xcode's design-time tools, but I suspect Apple keeps much of this proprietary.)

 That said, there is the included demo app **Gravity Assist** that allows you to see the results of adjustments to your layout in real time.
 The only problem is you have to run it on a device or the simulator. :(